My homelab is constantly evolving. The latest will be on my homelab git repo

 - Install:

-sudo apt install -y nut
+sudo apt install -y nutand plug UPS intoholmiethensudo nut-scanner

 Scanning USB bus.